Road to the Lemon Grove

-Road to the Lemon Grove is a Canadian comedy-drama film, directed by Dale Hildebrand and released in 2018.
+Road to the Lemon Grove is a 2018 Canadian comedy-drama film, directed by Dale Hildebrand.

 Plot

 The film stars Charly Chiarelli in a dual role as Antonio Contatini, an elderly man who has died but is stuck in limbo as his earthly mission is not yet completed, and Calogero Contatini, Antonio's son who is part of the family feud that is preventing Antonio's admission to heaven.
 Calogero is undertaking a road trip to scatter Antonio's ashes at the family-owned lemon grove in Racalmuto; however, his brother Vincenzo (Burt Young) wants to sell the grove to the developers of an amusement park, and dispatches Guido (Nick Mancuso) to try to stop Calogero.
 The film's cast also includes Loreena McKennitt as the voice of God.

 Release

 The film premiered at Toronto's Italian Contemporary Film Festival in 2018, before going into commercial release in August 2019.